jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline build-execution-plan`

 From a given table, this command goes all the way to the full pipeline and assess the execution plan taking into account parent, children and existing Flink Statement running status.
+It does not deploy.
+This is a command for analysis.

 **Usage**: